Program status: Open as of January 1, 2021

 The Innovation Employment Grant is delivered through the corporate tax system and does not follow a formal application process.
 Eligible corporations will be able to claim the grant when they file their annual corporate tax returns.
-See How to apply and Additional program details for more information.
+See How to apply for more information.

 The grant provides qualified corporations with:

 - an 8% payment for eligible R&D spending carried out in Alberta, up to the corporation’s base level of spending.

 - an enhanced 20% payment for eligible R&D spending that exceeds the corporation’s base spending level.

 - A firm’s base level of spending is determined by calculating the corporation’s average qualifying R&D spending over the previous 2 years.

 The grant provides benefits on up to $4 million in annual R&D spending.

 - Available to corporations that undertake R&D in Alberta.

 - The grant will phase out incrementally for firms with between $10 million and $50 million in taxable capital to ensure the support targets small and medium-sized companies.